dejlek/itl/README.md

   optional encoding.
 - **bitset** - Represents a finite set of zero-sized objects.
-A bitset has a size indicating the number of bits required to represent the universe and a set of named values which must be unsigned integers.
+A bitset has a size indicating the number of bits required to represent the universe and a set of named elements which must be unsigned integers.
-  The names and values should be unique.
+  The name and value for each element should be unique.
 The universal is the union of values which may be computed using bit-wise OR.
 A bitset value should be a subset of the universe and may be checked using bit-wise AND against the universe.